Read through our Viewbook to learn more about the SMBHC!

 All Honors students completing the four-year requirements must take Honors 101 and 102.
 Honors 101 and 102 ordinarily will satisfy the six-hour English composition requirement.
 Alternatively, a student may apply all or part of the credits toward humanities or social science hours, especially if the student has AP English or other college composition credit.
 If used as humanities and social science credit, Honors 101 and 102 function differently in the various colleges and schools:

-- Engineering: 3 hours of humanities and 3 hours of social science
+- Engineering/Liberal Arts: 3 hours of humanities and 3 hours of social science

 Some schools, like Engineering or Liberal Arts, normally require two courses in sequence for the social science requirement.
 By counting Hon 101 or 102 toward these requirements, you often are released from having to take courses in sequence.